yugabyte/yugabyte-db/docs/content/preview/develop/multi-cloud/multicloud-migration.md

 ![Multi-cloud Replication](/images/develop/multicloud/multicloud-migration-replication.png)

-Now any data changes to the AWS universe are automatically applied to the GCP universe. _NOTE_: For now, DDL changes have to be applied manually.
+Any data changes to the AWS universe are automatically applied to the GCP universe. _NOTE_: For this example, DDL changes have to be applied manually.

 ### Switch over to the new universe